Paint Or Seek Maps Guide Hub

-Full guides for every Paint and Seek map — color zones, hiding spots, seeker sweep routes, and difficulty breakdowns updated monthly.
+Full guides for every Paint Or Seek map — color zones, hiding spots, seeker sweep routes, and difficulty breakdowns updated monthly.

 Map knowledge separates hiders who survive full timers from players who match color once and hope.
-Paint and Seek ships four distinct arenas, each with different lighting physics, prop density, and seeker patrol expectations.
-This hub links to dedicated guides for House, Grocery Store, Bank, and Arcade so you can study the right environment before queueing instead of learning mid-round under tag pressure.
+Paint Or Seek ships four distinct arenas, each with different lighting physics, prop density, and seeker patrol expectations.
+This hub links to dedicated guides for Mansion, Library, Warehouse, and Pirate Cove so you can study the right environment before queueing instead of learning mid-round under tag pressure.

 Every individual map page pulls live data from our maps database: difficulty label, tier placement from the maps tier list , color zone checklist, hider tip list, and seeker tip list.
 Cross-link to props tier and paint tier pages when you want ranking context beyond tactical prose.
 Interactive learners should bookmark the paint match helper alongside these guides for HSV starting points per lighting type.